Fire in Florida

-Longleaf Pine/Turkey Oak Sandhills—Natural fire frequencies of 2 to 4 years lead to relatively cool fires, which maintain the pine forest and promote flowering of diverse grasses and herbs.
-This ecosystem thrives with frequent fires, and is ideal for safe prescribed burning compatible with development (Lord, Fawcett, and Godwin 2021).
+- Longleaf pine/turkey oak sandhills—Natural fire frequencies of 2 to 4 years lead to relatively cool, or low-intensity, fires that maintain the pine forest and promote the flowering of diverse grasses and herbs.
+This ecosystem thrives with frequent fires and is ideal for safe prescribed burning compatible with development (Lord, Fawcett, and Godwin 2021).

-Pine/Palmetto Flatwoods—Natural fire frequencies of 2 to 4 years maintain grasses and herbs and prevent shrubs from dominating the surface of the forest.
-Flatwoods fires are of medium intensity and can move quickly if not maintained with periodic fire.
-The greater the shrub component, the higher the intensity of fires that occur.
+- Pine/palmetto flatwoods—Natural fire frequencies of 2 to 4 years maintain grasses and herbs and prevent shrubs from dominating the surface of the forest.
+Fires in Flatwoods are of medium intensity and can move quickly if the forest has not been maintained with periodic fire.
+The greater the shrub component, the higher the intensity of fires.
 More frequent fires during the growing season limit shrub accumulation.
 The timing and frequency of management are important for keeping risk low near Flatwoods (Kreye, Godwin, and Kobziar 2015).

-Pine Rocklands—Natural fire frequencies of 3 to 7 years maintain this South Florida flatwoods-like ecosystem, and keep hardwood hammock species from crowding out rare plants.
-Fires are generally low intensity, unless flammable invasive species, such as melaleuca, take root.
+- Pine rocklands—Natural fire frequencies of 3 to 7 years maintain this south Florida Flatwoods-like ecosystem and keep hardwood hammock species from crowding out rare plants.
+Fires are generally low intensity unless flammable invasive species, such as melaleuca, are present.

-Sand Pine/Oak Scrub—Longer natural fire frequencies of 10 to 60 years result in high-intensity, forest-replacing fires, which are integral to maintaining this unique ecosystem.
+- Sand pine/oak scrub—Longer natural fire frequencies of 10 to 60 years result in high-intensity, forest-replacing fires, which are integral to maintaining this unique ecosystem.
 The hot fires in scrub are less compatible with development.
 However, some coastal areas have used carefully prescribed burning under the right conditions.

-Wetlands—Natural fire frequencies for wetlands vary from 10 to 100 years, promoting flowering of grasses and herbs while reducing shrub competition and build-up of smoke-producing ground fuels like muck.
+- Wetlands—Natural fire frequencies for wetlands vary from 10 to 100 years, promoting the flowering of grasses and herbs while reducing shrub competition and accumulating smoke-producing ground fuels like muck or duff.
 Development can successfully border periodically burned wetlands.

-Surface-level fuels are the primary means by which wildfire spreads through a forest.
+Surface-level fuels are the primary means by which wildfire spreads quickly through a forest.
 They can pose a high risk of fire damage when present in developed areas.
-These fuels include dead materials such as dried grasses, weeds, and pine needles, and living green vegetation like palmettos, shrubs, grasses, plants and small trees.
-Many of these plants are adapted to fire: they burn easily and they re-sprout quickly after fire.
-All of these fuels burn more readily during drought conditions.
-When periodic fire occurs, vegetation stays at manageable levels.
-Without periodic fire, plants grow more densely and dead material accumulates, making them more flammable.
-Under certain conditions, these built-up fuels support the rapid spread of dangerous wildfire.
-If a fire starts in a forest with heavy surface-level fuels, the fire can climb up vines or small trees, called ladder fuels, and get into the tops, or crowns, of tall pine trees.
-In windy conditions, a fire spreads quickly through a forest with dense vegetation, making it very hard to manage.
+These fuels include dead materials, such as dried grasses, weeds, and pine needles, and living green vegetation like palmettos, shrubs, grasses, plants, and small trees.
+Because they have lower water content, dead fuels ignite more easily than live fuels (Wade 2013), but all of these fuels burn more readily during drought conditions.
+When periodic fires occur in natural areas, vegetation stays at manageable levels.
+Many of these plants are adapted to fire: they burn easily and re-sprout quickly after fire.
+Without periodic fire or maintenance, plants grow more densely, and dead material accumulates, making vegetation more flammable.
+Under certain conditions, these built-up fuels support the rapid spread of dangerous wildfires.
+If a fire starts in a forest or defensible space with heavy surface-level fuels, the fire can climb up vines or small trees, called ladder fuels, and get into the tops, or crowns, of tall pine trees and onto structures.
+In windy conditions, fires spread quickly through a forest with dense vegetation, making it very hard to manage.
 The worst wildfires of 1998 were crown fires or intensely hot surface fires in heavy accumulations of palmetto shrubs and pine needles (Florida Division of Forestry 2010).

-Weather factors that influence fire behavior include wind, relative humidity, temperature, rainfall, and atmospheric stability.
-An unstable atmosphere (one conducive to hot air movement), gusty or down drafting winds, low humidity, high temperatures, and drought conditions can contribute to fast-moving fires.
-Generally, wildfires burn out of control when there is a combination of heavy fuels and several dangerous weather conditions.
+Weather includes wind, relative humidity, temperature, rainfall, and atmospheric stability.
+An unstable atmosphere (one conducive to hot air movement), gusty or down-drafting winds, low humidity, high temperatures, and drought conditions can contribute to fast-moving fires.
+Generally, wildfires burn out of control when there are heavy fuels and several dangerous weather conditions.
 In 1998, drought, low humidity, and gusty winds combined with high temperatures and heavy fuels to generate devastating wildfires (Florida Division of Forestry 2010).

 Recommendations for Designers, Developers, and Decision Makers

-The trick for new developments is to help people safely live or conduct business within a natural landscape that includes periodic fire, to generate homeowner support for using prescribed fire and firewise practices.
+It should be a priority in new developments to help people safely live or conduct business within a natural landscape that includes periodic fire.
+Developers can assist by generating homeowner support for using prescribed fire and firewise practices.
 A wildfire mitigation plan or a community wildfire protection plan should help developers plan and design developments to include risk reduction features, firewise landscapes and structures, and long-term sustainability of firewise practices (Florida Division of Forestry 2010).
-The following recommendations to accomplish these goals apply to subdivisions, businesses, and individual homes being built in or adjacent to high-risk, fire-prone ecosystems.
-Developments being built in low-risk areas should continue to be designed for aesthetic appeal, water and energy savings, and nature conservation.
+The following recommendations to accomplish these goals apply to subdivisions, businesses, and individual homes built in or adjacent to high-risk, fire-prone ecosystems.
+Developments in low-risk areas should continue to be designed for aesthetic appeal, water and energy savings, and nature conservation.

 1. Planning and Designing Defensible Developments in Fire-Prone Areas

-Design community protection zones around the subdivision where vegetative fuels are reduced and maintained.
-Ponds, wetlands, paved or gravel streets, golf courses, utility corridors, and mowed areas may serve as "fuel breaks" that can slow or stop the spread of fire.
+- Design community protection zones around subdivisions, where vegetative fuels are reduced and managed to limit fire risk.
+Less flammable natural features such as ponds, wetlands, and mowed areas may serve as "fuel breaks" that can slow or stop fire spread while still providing ecological functions.
+Although walls or solid fences may provide some fire protection, they prevent the free movement of wildlife and do not protect against embers dispersing over the barriers.
 Community protection zones are typically 100 to 300 feet wide, depending on wildfire risk levels.
-Although walls or solid fences may provide some fire protection, they prevent the free movement of wildlife and do not protect against burning embers being lofted over the barriers.

-Design green space (lawns and parks, for example) so that fuels can be periodically reduced by prescribed fire or fire combined with mechanical means like mowing (Long, Godwin, and Kobziar 2014).
+- Design green space (lawns and parks, for example) so that fuels can be periodically and safely reduced by prescribed fire or fire combined with mechanical means like mowing (Long, Godwin, and Kobziar 2014).
 Include ongoing fuelreduction measures (burning, mowing, thinning of trees) in green space and rights-of-way management plans.
-Conduct a pre-construction prescribed burn and thinning of pine trees (FFS can assist).
-Maintaining one larger green space (rather than scattered small areas) provides for more efficient fuel management, better wildlife habitat, and development of a recreational area for residents.
+Conduct a pre-construction prescribed burn and thinning of pine trees.
+(Florida Forest Service can assist.)
+Maintaining one larger green space (rather than scattered small areas) provides for more efficient fuel management, better wildlife habitat, and the development of a recreational area for residents.

-Provide, develop, or identify water sources for fighting wildfires.
+- Provide, develop, or identify water sources for fighting wildfires.
 Areas with municipal water supplies should have a pressurized hydrant system.
 Firefighting crews can also use strategically placed storm-water drainage and retention features.

-Request review of development plans by FFS or local fire departments in order to provide the most appropriate levels of fire safety.
-Include projected fire protection needs in plans.
+- Request review of development plans by the Florida Forest Service or local fire departments to provide the most appropriate levels of fire safety.
+Include projected fire-protection needs in plans.

-Have an emergency wildfire management plan for your development.
-Contact the FFS or local fire department to discuss the elements of a wildfire management plan, which might include maps of fuel breaks and water sources, evacuation plans, and designated safety zones where residents can gather in the event of a wildfire.
+- Have an emergency wildfire management plan for your development.
+Contact the Florida Forest Service or local fire department to discuss the elements of a wildfire management plan, including maps of fuel breaks and water sources, evacuation plans, and designated safety zones where residents can gather in the event of a wildfire.

 2. Building Firewise Structures

-Design a 30-foot-wide defensible space, or buffer zone, around buildings.
-Defensible space is an area of modified vegetation that allows access for fire-fighting equipment and protects the home by reducing nearby vegetative fuels.
+- Design a 100-foot-wide defensible space, or buffer zone, around buildings.
+Defensible space is an area of modified vegetation that allows access to firefighting equipment and protects the home by reducing nearby vegetative fuels.
 Tall trees and fire-resistant landscape plants (Behm et al. 2004; Doran et al. 2022) can be strategically placed and regularly maintained in this zone.

-Put spark-arresting screens on chimneys.
-This stops sparks from your fireplace and is a leading entryway for wildfire's burning embers into the interior of homes.
+- Put spark-arresting screens on chimneys to prevent sparks from entering through your fireplace.
+This is a common way for wildfire's embers to enter homes.

-Provide a fire-safe area for combustible items—propane tanks, woodpiles, or flammable materials—at least 30 feet from each building.
+- Where possible, provide a fire-safe area for combustible items—propane tanks, woodpiles, or flammable materials—at least 100 feet from each building.

 3. Managing Developments for Maximum Natural Areas and Minimum Wildfire Risk